wisnia74/openrct2-typescript-mod-template/README.md

 - replace `PATH_TO_OPENRCT2` with correct path to OpenRCT2 folder on your PC (usually `C:\Users\<USER>\Documents\OpenRCT2` or `C:\Program Files\OpenRCT2`)
 - make sure to escape slashes (by adding `\` in front of them), JSON doesn't like some of those

-6. Run `npm install && npm run init`
+6. Run `nvm use && npm install && npm run init`

 If you want to alter plugin data, refer to [OpenRCT2 scripting guide](https://github.com/OpenRCT2/OpenRCT2/blob/master/distribution/scripting.md).